Insight

 Sample structure:

 Your system captures metrics from every call on autopilot.
 Sales managers score 3-5 sample calls per rep each week for quality criteria by hand.
-Both scores combine into one performance rating.
+Both scores are combined into a single performance rating.

 High-impact use cases for call center scorecards